 This type of care is a great option for individuals who are able to maintain some independence, but do require assistance with certain tasks.
 While regular home care might be appropriate for an individual in the early stage of Alzheimer’s disease, as the disease progresses, more advanced care is needed.
 This is where dementia home care becomes an important and appropriate option.

 Dementia home care is geared specifically towards those with Alzheimer’s disease and related dementias.
 While caregivers offer the same assistance as regular home care, dementia caregivers are familiar with the stages of the disease, how it manifests, common problematic behaviors, strategies to adequately deal with them, and safety issues related to dementia.
 Commonly, care plans are established to focus on the likes, dislikes, and personality of the individual with dementia, and activities are planned accordingly to stimulate one’s memory.
 This may include looking at photo albums, listening to music, doing art projects, or reading.
+Surprisingly, dementia home care typically costs the same as regular home health care.

 Persons with Alzheimer’s disease and other dementias have different needs, with these needs changing and evolving as one progresses through the stages of the disease.
 With Alzheimer’s, there are three stages: early-stage, middle-stage, and late-stage.